IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The constraints specified in Section [3.78.4.2.2](#2378422-message-semantics) represent the minimum set of demographics information that must be implemented by a Patient Demographics Supplier.
 This does not prevent the Patient Demographics Supplier from sending additional FHIR attributes in a response; such as extensions, text, etc. The Patient Demographics Consumer shall ignore additional attributes and extensions if not understood.

-The Patient Demographics Consumer should be robust as the response may contain Patient Resources that match the query parameters but are not compliant with the PDQm constraints defined in [Patient Profile for PDQm](StructureDefinition-IHE.PDQm.Patient.html).
+The Patient Demographics Consumer should be robust as the response may contain Patient Resources that match the search parameters but are not compliant with the PDQm constraints defined in [Patient Profile for PDQm](StructureDefinition-IHE.PDQm.Patient.html).

 The Patient Demographics Consumer should follow the [Safety Guidelines for Client Search](http://hl7.org/fhir/R4/safety.html#search)

 ##### 2:3.78.4.2.4 CapabilityStatement Resource
-Patient Demographics Suppliers implementing [ITI-78] shall provide a CapabilityStatement Resource as described in [ITI TF-2:Appendix Z.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.4-structuredefinition-resource) indicating the query interaction for the Patient Resource has been implemented and shall include all query parameters implemented for the Patient Resource.
+Patient Demographics Suppliers implementing [ITI-78] shall provide a CapabilityStatement Resource as described in [ITI TF-2:Appendix Z.4](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.4-structuredefinition-resource) indicating the query interaction for the Patient Resource has been implemented and shall include all search parameters implemented for the Patient Resource.

 #### 2:3.78.4.3 Retrieve Patient Resource message